mikisvaz/rbbt/tutorial/introduction/index.md

   databases of millions of rows, without sacrificing simplicity

-Achieving these objectives in Rbbt took many years and the development of several programming paradigms, which use extensively Ruby meta-programming capabilities.
+Achieving these objectives in Rbbt took many years and the development of several programming paradigms, which use extensively Ruby meta-programming.
 While the inner workings of the framework are very elaborate, the final DSL is very expressive and succinct.